ronanchilvers/orm/README.md

 # ronanchilvers/orm

-ORM is a small and simple database layer intended to be simple, fast and useful.
+`orm` is a small and simple database layer intended to be simple, fast and useful.
 It implements a mix of the [active record] and [data mapper] patterns.

 ## Overview